CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/using-kubernetes.md

 ![Importing Kubernetes templates from a Github repository](../../images/cloud-application-manager/kubernetes/new_template_dialog.png)

-If the URL is a GitHub repository, the files from that directory are automatically imported, provided the filename ends to `.yaml` .
+If the URL is a GitHub repository, the files from that directory are automatically imported, as long as the filename ends with `.yaml`

+There are some sample templates to test Kubernetes deployments in [this GitHub repository](https://github.com/DenesPal/cam-examples/tree/master/templates/kubernetes).

 If there is already a template file with that name, it won't get overwritten, but duplicate names will block adding new templates, so one of them has to be deleted first in order to continue.

 ### Deploying Kubernetes Template Boxes